 “We’ll be back soon,” he said.
 “If anything happens in the village and we can’t get out, get back as fast as you can.”

 Two shapes crept to the nearest garden.
 The dogs in the yards did not bark any more than they had before.
 There were footsteps from the road, but they faded into the silence.
 The two who had been left behind, Streit and Fischer, thought about their comrades who were now in the enemy’s midst; any second they might be discovered, each second might bring them martyrdom, torture, and death.
-When was it that they had found a captured scouting parties back then in the forest?
+When was it that they had found a captured scouting party back then in the forest?
 Three weeks ago.

 The four comrades lay under a pile of spruce and birch branches.
 They had been shot to pieces, their corpses showing many bullet wounds.
 Their ears and noses had been mutilated.